filecoin-project/specs/mining.md

 ### Storage Mining Cycle

 Storage miners must continually produce proofs of space time over their storage to convince the network that they are actually storing the sectors that they have committed to.
-Each PoSt covers a miners entire storage.
+Each PoSt covers a miner's entire storage.

 #### Step 0: Pre-Commit

-Before doing anything else, a miner must first pledge some collateral for their storage, and put up an ask to indicate their desired price.
+Before doing anything else, a miner must first pledge some collateral for their storage and put up an ask to indicate their desired price.

-After that, they need to make deals with clients, and begin filling up sectors with data.
+After that, they need to make deals with clients and begin filling up sectors with data.
 For more information on making deals, see the section on [deal flow](storage-market.md#deal-flow)

 When they have a full sector, they should seal it.